Archer Aviation call volume above normal and directionally bullish

-Bullish option flow detected in Archer Aviation (ACHR) with 61,911 calls trading, 1.7x expected, and implied vol increasing over 1 point to 77.52%.
-Jan-25 5 calls and 12/13 weekly 5 calls are the most active options, with total volume in those strikes near 11,600 contracts.
-The Put/Call Ratio is 0.08.
+Bullish option flow detected in Archer Aviation (ACHR) with 45,090 calls trading, 1.9x expected, and implied vol increasing over 9 points to 84.54%.
+Jan-25 7 calls and Dec-24 6 calls are the most active options, with total volume in those strikes near 8,600 contracts.
+The Put/Call Ratio is 0.03.
 Earnings are expected on February 24th.

 Don't Miss our Black Friday Offers: